RasaHQ/rasa/docs/versioned_docs/version-2.0.x/reference/rasa/core/utils.md

 Get the number of Sanic workers to use in `app.run()`.

-If the environment variable constants.ENV_SANIC_WORKERS is set and is not equal to 1, that value will only be permitted if the used lock store supports shared resources across multiple workers (e.g. ``RedisLockStore``).
+If the environment variable constants.ENV_SANIC_WORKERS is set and is not equal to 1, that value will only be permitted if the used lock store is not the `InMemoryLockStore`.